 Introduction

 Imagine you're struggling with chronic pain, and your doctor has prescribed two different medications: Tramadol and Hydrocodone.
 You might wonder if taking them together could provide better relief.
-However, mixing these drugs can lead to serious health risks.
+That said, mixing these drugs can lead to serious health risks.
 Understanding these risks and exploring safer pain management strategies is essential for your well-being.
 Let's dive into the details.

 Understanding Tramadol and Hydrocodone